 During the workshop, attendees responded most positively to the Villages Focus, which posited context-appropriate pockets of growth in the locations of Raymond's historic villages.
 Attendees also liked the idea of large areas of critical rural areas in undeveloped parts of North Raymond.
-Many participants in the workshop and in the survey indicated that Route 302 is already crowded with traffic issues and the potential to negatively impact Sebago Lake water quality, and wanted managed growth and additional investment in the Route 302 growth area rather than more development.
+Many participants in the workshop and in the survey indicated that Route 302 is already crowded with traffic issues and the potential to negatively impact Sebago Lake water quality, and reacted negatively to a Route 302 growth area.
 Survey respondents liked the idea of preserving Raymond Village and East Raymond Village (on Webbs Mills Road) and enhancing the village amenities there.
 Other general comments included ideas for bicycle and pedestrian safety, multiuse trails, and traffic calming.